Who were the Samanids?

 Samanids and Samarkand

 Samanid rulers mostly supported the Abbasids and copied Abbasid government.
 They were technically part of the Abbasid Empire, though really they were pretty much independent.
 One of their capital cities was Samarkand, the old capital of the Sogdians.

-The Samanids probably brought crucible steel technology from India north to Afghanistan, Iran, Turkmenistan, and Uzbekistan, selling steel to the Vikings and to China.
-They also supported Islamic architecture, building mosques and palaces all over Central Asia.
+The Samanids probably brought crucible steel technology from India north to Afghanistan, Iran, Turkmenistan, and Uzbekistan.
+The Samanids sold steel to the Vikings and to China.
+They also supported Islamic architecture.
+They built mosques and palaces all over Central Asia.

-Bibiography and further reading about the Samanids:
+Bibliography and further reading about the Samanids: